kestra-io/docs/content/blogs/2023-08-11-dataframes.md

 💦 **Modin** provides a [drop-in replacement for pandas](https://ponder.io/) using [Modin](https://github.com/modin-project/modin), and their commercial offering, Ponder, can translate your pandas code to SQL under the hood and run it on a cloud data warehouse such as BigQuery or Snowflake.

-✨ While DataFrame is the core API in **Spark**, [Spark SQL](https://spark.apache.org/docs/latest/sql-programming-guide.html) is a module that brings a SQL interface, again making the lines between SQL and dataframes blurry.
+✨ While DataFrame is the core API in **Spark**, [Spark SQL](https://spark.apache.org/docs/latest/sql-programming-guide.html) is a module that brings a SQL interface, again blurring the distinction between SQL and dataframes.

 ❄️ **Snowpark** is Snowflake's framework for building [distributed dataframes](https://docs.snowflake.com/en/developer-guide/snowpark/python/working-with-dataframes#constructing-a-dataframe).
 It allows writing custom imperative code in Python, Java, or Scala and pushes down computation to Snowflake as if you would write and execute SQL.